Jada Pinkett-Smith Stuns In Red Ball Gown At ‘The Matrix Resurrections’ Premiere - NewsBreak

 Last night the stars were out for the premiere of the upcoming film, The Matrix Resurrections .
 Among them was Jada Pinkett-Smith , who stunned audiences in an all-red ensemble.

-Smith shared the look to her Instagram page in a photo carousel, sharing photos and videos from her stint on the green carpet along with her Matrix costars.
+Smith shared the look to her Instagram page in a photo carousel, sharing photos and videos from her stint on the green carpet along with her Matrix costars and 23-year-old son Jaden Smith.
 “Here is a bit of raw footage from the Matrix green carpet last night.
 It felt so good to be reunited with @thematrixmovie fam.
 Matrix Resurrections will be released Dec 22nd ,” she captioned the photo set.
 Check it out below.View this post on Instagram

 A post shared by Jada Pinkett Smith (@jadapinkettsmith)